Carmel priest sues diocese, claims he was falsely accused of child sexual abuse

 Additional investigations from Indiana Child Protective Services and the Zionsville Police Department were closed due to “lack of evidence” or the victim reporting the abuse “not (being) a minor at the time of the alleged incidents.”

+DeOreo sued the person accusing him of sexual harassment.
+That lawsuit was settled out of court on March 4.

-The release says DeOreo seeks $10 million for “reputational damage” caused by the “‘false, published March statement’ implying the diocese believed allegations of sexual abuse.”
+DeOreo is now seeking $10 million for “reputational damage” caused by the “‘false, published March statement’ implying the diocese believed allegations of sexual abuse.”

+The Diocese of Lafayette-in-Indiana said in a statement, “The diocese cannot discuss pending litigation; instead, we ask that you please join us in prayer for all those that are affected.”